HidenoriMatsubayashi/evisor/README.md

 ## Special thanks!

-Special thanks the followings to since I particularly referred to it in the early stage of development.
+Special thanks the followings since I particularly referred to them in the early stage of development.

 - [raspvisor](https://github.com/matsud224/raspvisor)